cherrytrees97/cutnrun-cutntag-pipeline/README.md

 This process has been batched in the script `batch_seacr.sh`.

-### 7: Merging biological replicate peaks into one file.
+### 7: Finding the intersection and merge of biological replicate peaks.
 As a way of narrowing down the candidate list of peaks due to the inherent noise observed even in CUT&TAG for transcription factors, we can take the intersection of the peaks observed in all biological replicates. `bedops intersect` is used over `bedtools intersect` as `bedtools intersect` yields a BED file containing duplicate entries for each interval for each observed intersection with a given database file. `bedops intersect` operates more simply and only returns the exact intersecting intervals across all biological replicates.
 Note that `bedops intersect` results in the stripping of all peak information from the SEACR peak call files in the resulting output.

 ```